haofoss/slight-fimulator/README.md

 OR

-(in a python program; this stuff must be in a folder called slight_fimulator.) import slight_fimulator
+(in a python program; this stuff must be in a folder called slight_fimulator) import slight_fimulator
 ```